 Do freeze it on the sell by date: Almost half of people think food should only be frozen on the day of purchase, when in fact it can be frozen up to the use by date.
 So there’s no need to say a sad goodbye to that delicious lasagne you’d forgotten about.

 Do veg out: Frozen veg doesn’t have to mean soggy veg.
-For maximum freshness and to maintain nutrients, blanche it for 30 secs in boiling water prior to freezing.
+For maximum freshness and to maintain nutrients, blanche for 30 secs in boiling water prior to freezing.
 Alternatively buying frozen veg is often cheaper, cuts down your prep time and is a great way of bulking up pasta sauces, curries or casseroles.

 Do get creative: Save wilting herbs and over-ripe fruit from the bin by turning them into delicious flavoured butters and smoothie mixes.
 Fill icecube trays with homemade butters, or pesto from the jar to prevent mould, then simply pop a cube into any dish.

 Do make a list: It sounds time consuming but making a list of what’s actually in your freezer will save you accidentally doubling up when you’re at the shops.
-After all, no one needs 9 packs of frozen garlic bread in their freezer….
+After all, no one needs nine packs of frozen garlic bread in their freezer….

 Do fill it up: Keeping your freezer well stocked will actually help it run more efficiently, as it will stay cooler and use less energy.
 If you’ve got a lot of space, fill it up with items like bread or bottles of water.

-Don’t freeze the following: Whilst it is true that almost anything can be kept in good condition by freezing, eggs, potatoes, salad greens, tomatoes, cream cheese, cucumber, yoghurt and ketchup are some of the exceptions.
+Don’t freeze the following: Whilst it is true that almost anything can be kept in good condition by freezing, eggs, potatoes, salad greens, tomatoes, cream cheese, cucumber, yogurt and ketchup are some of the exceptions.
 They don’t react well to freezing so best just to use them up in a quick midweek meal.

 Don’t get freezer fear: Just because you’ve made a fab korma from frozen chicken strips doesn’t mean you can’t hang on to the leftovers and pop them back in the freezer.
 Previously frozen meat can be refrozen once cooked – just make sure you only refreeze once.